Being involved in a car accident makes it difficult to make quick decisions. Stress levels are high, and drivers become emotionally upset.

-Remaining at the scene lets you identify any witnesses who may be able to provide their own testimony related to the event.
-This can help you establish liability while also confirming your own recollection of the accident.
+Remaining at the scene lets you identify any witnesses who may provide their testimony related to the event.
+This can help you establish liability while also confirming your recollection of the accident.

 You’ll need to file a report with the responding police officers.
 This is critical to the process of filing a claim with insurance providers.

-If you leave the scene early, your account won’t be recorded in the police report, which makes the process of getting compensation much more difficult.
+If you leave the scene early, the police report will include inaccurate information, which makes the process of getting compensation much more difficult.

 What Happens if You Leave the Scene Before You Should

 Injuries are likely to occur in a car accident.
 But if you leave the scene before you should, you may fail to identify injuries at the scene.
-This can cause issues when other drivers or passengers later report injuries that may or may not have occurred at the time.
+Leaving the scene of an accident can cause issues when other drivers or passengers later report damages that may or may not have occurred at the time.

 Knowing what injuries have taken place (either your own or those of other drivers) is essential to providing accurate information to insurance companies and the courts.

-Make sure that the information related to any injuries and other factors are included in the police report.
+Make sure that the information is related to any injuries and other relevant factors in the police report.
 If you leave early, you may be putting yourself at risk of not getting the compensation you deserve.

 Georgia law requires drivers to provide their personal information when involved in a car accident.

 Leaving the scene without doing so can lead to severe consequences, including a felony charge.
-This is even more important in accidents that have resulted in injuries or death.
+Leaving the scene of an accident is even more critical in accidents that have resulted in injuries or death.

 A conviction could put you behind bars for up to 5 years, and you may be subject to fines reaching up to $1,000.

-Loss of driving privileges and an inability to secure employment due to a conviction are other consequences that should be considered.
+Loss of driving privileges and an inability to secure employment due to a conviction are other consequences that to consider.

 Other Things to Consider Before Leaving an Accident Scene